Vadeghan/01-Sleeping-In/README.md

 # Challenge #1 - Sleeping in

 Like this challenge, sleeping should be very easy for you.
-Unfortunatly, we aren't always in a position to do so.
+Unfortunately, we aren't always in a position to do so.

 > For this week's challenge, you must write a script that takes two arguments (`weekday` and `holiday`), to determine whether or not it is a suitable day for a sleep in.